 I followed So Shape for 14 days in the end – I lost five pounds and I felt really good; however it’s not easy to stick to!
 I struggled with going out, the craving for ‘real’ food didn’t go away and I was quite hungry in the evenings.
-As a binge eater it’s hard to avoid binges when you are restricting yourself so much – so I stopped at 14 days.

 I found the products work quite well along other eating plans such as Weight Watchers or a calorie-controlled diet as a way of getting something nutritionally balanced in.

 So Shape themselves are lovely to order from and deal with – plus Instagram has a community of ‘So Shapers‘ so you can find lots of support by using the hashtag #SoShape.

 I have a discount code too – buy now and get twice as many flavours for free all 14 and 28 Challenges, saving £9.50 with the promotion code: CUSTOMPROSECCO.

 I hope this review is of use – you can buy So Shape here.
 Let me know how you get on!